heutelbeck/sapl-policy-engine/sapl-extensions-api/README.md

 Methods of the PIP class may be exposed as SAPL attributes by adding the `@Attribute` annotation with the two optional parameters `name` and `docs`.
 An attribute with `name = "someAttribute"` in a PIP class `some.custom` will be accessible as `some.custom.someAttribute` in SAPL or simply as `someAttribute` if imported accordingly.
 If `name` is undefined, the name of the method will be used.
 The `docs` parameter will be used for documentation in a UI analogous to the `description` parameter of the PIP itself and should contain information for a policy author on how to use the attribute.
 The methods must have `public` visibility.

-Individual attributes are taking in a number of parameters and the variables of the current evaluation context and return a `Flux<Val>`.
+Individual attributes take in a number of parameters and the variables of the current evaluation context and return a `Flux<Val>`.
 All attributes may take parameters, e.g., `subject.id.<totalSales(2021,"USD")>`.
-And attributes may have a left hand input like `subject.id` in the example.
-Using attributes without a left hand parameter are called environment attributes, e.g., `<time.now>`.
+And attributes may have a left-hand input like `subject.id` in the example.
+Using attributes without a left-hand parameter are called environment attributes, e.g., `<time.now>`.

 ```java
 @PolicyInformationPoint(name = "sales", description = SalesPolicyInformationPoint.DESCRIPTION)